rabbit-aaron/once-api/README.md

 ```

-After that, run your backend code using babel-node and compile your frontend.js, you should see "Hello, Aaron!" pop up in your browser.
+After that, run your backend code using babel-node and transpile your frontend.js, you should see "Hello, Aaron!" pop up in your browser.